pronamic/advanced-custom-fields-pro/readme.txt

 * Fix - The tabs for the "Advanced" settings in Post Types and Taxonomies are now rendered inside a wrapper div
 * Fix - Options pages will no longer display as a child page in the list view when set to a top level page after previously being a child
 * Fix - Conflict with Elementor CSS breaking the ACF PRO banner
-* Fix - Errors generated during the block editor’s `savePost` function will no longer be caught and ignored by ACF
+* Fix - Errors generated during the block editor's `savePost` function will no longer be caught and ignored by ACF

 = 6.2.0 =
 *Release Date 9th August 2023*